 Independent Student Productions

-The USC School of Dramatic Arts strongly believes that Independent Student Productions (ISPs) enhance the creative spirit of our students and serves as an incredible vehicle for our actors, producers, writers and directors to expand their opportunities as the next generation of performers and storytellers.
+The USC School of Dramatic Arts strongly believes that Independent Student Productions (ISPs) enhance the creative spirit of our students and serves as an incredible vehicle to expand their opportunities as the next generation of performers and storytellers.

 Entirely produced, directed, designed, built, choreographed, performed and marketed by the students themselves, these productions help to create young theatre entrepreneurs who take initiative around their own creative and professional development.

-Production grants are available.
-Students interested in scheduling an ISP or participating in one of these many projects should visit the ISP bulletin board in the DRC for more information.
+Monetary grants are available to SDA majors to help offset the cost of mounting a production.
+Students interested in scheduling an ISP or participating in one of these many projects should visit the ISP Hub organized by the Theatre Student Association.